dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 My name is Jürgen, I am a full time Drupal developer at Fenomen web agency.
-I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any previous experience sharing my knowledge and opinions in front of an audience.
+I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any previous experience sharing my knowledge and opinions publicly with others.

+However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because I think

-However I still beileve that overcoming the struggle is still worth it to share my know how with like minded people.
+is still worth the effort to
+share my know-how with like minded people.

- which is a bummer, because I
-beileve that I have accumulated some knowledge working with Drupal

-really would like to share
-my know how and opinions with like-minded people about Drupal.

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
 Also, this is my